 - Project type (e.g. residential, healthcare, commercial, etc),

 Going through your images, think about the 1-3 most important lessons that the given project has taught you, or a restriction that was difficult to tackle, and how you overcame it.

 Because in the end, you shouldn’t include everything that you have in these folders, just the most influential ones.

 This will be what the hiring managers are interested in anyway, not the 100th fancy render.
 Besides, it might be an excellent opportunity to eliminate the digital clutter on your device.

 And the same goes for the number of projects that you’ll include.
 Curate your projects deliberately and only include those that you’re truly proud of.

-Remember: You’ll be evaluated by the worst project in your portfolio.
+You’ll be evaluated by the worst project in your portfolio.
 So make that a good one!

 3. Be Intentional with The Story of Your Design

 Here at Archifolio, we have a tried-and-true recipe for great project pages.
 The order looks something like this:

 - Project hero image of the end result